 You are welcome to submit a short cover letter describing any specific aspects on which you would like an advisory opinion, or any aspects of the proposed project that you find problematic.

 What happens after you have submitted your application?

 All committee members review all applications before the meeting, but a specific member will be tasked with reporting on your application.
 The Research Ethics Committee reviews the application and provides any advisory comments to the applicant.
 Opinions and decisions are made available to the applicant as soon as possible after the meeting.

 If the application is deemed to fall under the Ethical Review Act, the committee will decide that it needs to be submitted to the Swedish Ethical Review Authority.
 If needed, the committee will give advice on aspects that may be improved.

-If the application only has one principal research authority, ethical vetting by the Swedish Ethical Review Authority costs SEK 5 000.
 An OCR number is supplied when the electronic application is submitted.
 (Payment cannot be made in advance.)
 The payment is made via the appropriate faculty/subject.